sfox1975/Udacity-MLND-Project-5-Capstone/README.md

 * TensorFlow

 ## Additional Documents
-Fox-Capstone.ipynb: contains code and exploratory data analysis and commentary.
+* Fox-Capstone.ipynb: contains code and exploratory data analysis and commentary.
 Written in Python (2.7.12) in Jupyter Notebooks
+* Fox-MLND-Capstone.pdf: project report, containing summary of the analyses and key conclusions
+* SP500_historical.csv: raw data, as discussed in the 'Data' section above